Here’s what you should do when you see X:\windows\system32>:

 What Is X:\\windows\system32>?

-The premise here is that you turn on your computer, and this line greets you instead of your normal Windows setup.
+When you turn on your computer, and this line greets you instead of your normal Windows startup, there’s something going on that needs to be addressed.
+Let’s explore why this is happening and how to resolve it.

 To better understand, let’s break down exactly what this means.